percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/how_innobackupex_works.rst

 When all the files are backed up, it resumes :program:`ibbackup` and wait until it finishes copying the transactions done while the backup was done.
-Then, the tables are unlocked, the slave is started (if the option :option:`innobackupex --safe-slave-backup` was used) and the connection with the server is closed.
+Then, the tables are unlocked, the replica is started (if the option :option:`innobackupex --safe-slave-backup` was used) and the connection with the server is closed.
 Then, it removes the :file:`xtrabackup_suspended_2` file and permits :program:`xtrabackup` to exit.